rajput-shivam/Snake-And-Ladder-Implementation/README.md

                  if the board is 3X3, the code will generate 1 ladder and 1 snake randomly if the board is 4X6, the code will generate 3 ladders and 3 snakes randomly
 3. We can have any number of players from 1 to many.
-4. I have created a function that prints the board, and all the other details like ladder, snake, and the player position.
+4. The code prints the board, and all the other details like ladder, snake, and the player position with colours.